Logo

-Basavaraj Bommai is currently a member of the Bharatiya Janata Party and was previously a member of the Janata Dal and Janata Dal.
+Basavaraj Bommai formerly served as the Interim Leader of the Opposition in Karnataka Legislative Assembly as a member of the Bharatiya Janata Party and he was former member of the Janata Dal and Janata Dal.

 2.

-Basavaraj Bommai is a Member of the Legislative Assembly in the legislature of Karnataka for Shiggaon, from where he has been elected four times since 2008.
+Basavaraj Bommai was a Member of the Legislative Assembly in the legislature of Karnataka for Shiggaon, from where he has been elected four times since 2008.

 3.